Winter School "Ethics and Neuroscience" 2021

 Keynote lecture: Christoph Lütge "Ethics of AI with a view on Business"

 On Tuesday, March 9, the school offers two parallel tracks: The Philosophical Track focuses on theoretical aspects, metaethics and moral responsibility.
 The Empirical Track offers theoretical foundations as well as a number of practical ethical aspects in neuroscience, such as deep brain stimulation, brain death, artificial intelligence, and data protection.

-Download of the booklet Winter School "Ethics and Neuroscience" 2021 will be possible later.
+Download of the booklet Winter School "Ethics and Neuroscience" 2021 will be possible at a later date.

 Fees: The Winter School is free of cost but registration is necessary.

-Due to covid 19 pandemic the winter school will be online.
+Venue: Due to covid 19 pandemic, the Winter School will be held online.

 Contact: graduateprograms AT bccn-berlin.de

 Additional information for Master's students of the program Computational Neuroscience